JamesMicLee/better-everything/README.md

 # better-everything
 Snippets for AWS

-- Python lambda to shutdown EC2
+- Lambda to shutdown EC2 (Python 3)
-- IAM policy as json
-- circleci config for testing json and pep8
-- Cloudformation templates for deploying a VPC
+- Cloudformation templates (JSON) for deploying a VPC (Bash scripts: Amazon Linux 2)

-The json and pep8 tests run on every commit.
-The test looks for any .json or .py files in the repository, in any branch.
+Note: JSON and pep8 tests run on every commit to this repo, in any branch.